Ireland calls time on austerity, 'Double Irish' tax dodge

 This, the minister told Reuters, will help lead to more employment, rather than putting jobs at risk.

-While the corporate tax changes were watched with interest abroad, workers at home want a reward for their sacrifices following tax increases and spending cuts that have taken 30 billion euros ($38 billion) or about 20 percent of annual output out of the economy.
+While the corporate tax changes were watched with interest abroad, workers at home want a reward for their sacrifices following tax increases and spending cuts that have taken 30 billion euros (23.85 billion pounds) or about 20 percent of annual output out of the economy.

 Ireland originally required tax increases and spending cuts of 2 billion euros in the 2015 budget, but with unemployment falling, exports rebounding and the economy set to grow by 4.7 percent this year, Noonan instead had money to spend.